 The Final Verdict: A-

 Honey I Shrunk The Kids is a successful milestone in Disney’s live action filmography.
 All the positive qualities listed as gigantic proves that this movie still holds up despite an unexplained reason why Wayne is invented a shrink ray without any context behind the whole premise.
+I was this close to giving it a B, an A- will do thanks to the positive stuff I’ve listed.
 If you are eager to see Ant-Man & The Wasp or grew up watching Honey I Shrunk The Kids, I highly recommend this movie for your children as a way to introduce a Disney classic one generation after another.